eeenilsson/ols/content/_index.md

 menu: main
 weight: -270
 ---

-> It would be a hopeless, endless task to catalogue all these things.
-Let a handful suffice.
+> Opinio facit medicos: a fair gown, a velvet cap, the name of a doctor is all in all.
-> — Herman Melville, Moby-Dick; or, The Whale.
+> — Robert Burton, The Anatomy of Melancholy.